a-h/templ/docs/docs/09-commands-and-tools/01-cli.md

-  generate   Generates Go code from templ files fmt        Formats templ files lsp        Starts a language server for templ files diagnose   Diagnose the templ environment version    Prints the version
+  generate   Generates Go code from templ files fmt        Formats templ files lsp        Starts a language server for templ files info       Displays information about the templ environment version    Prints the version
 ```